-The Special Project Proposal Template must be completed and approved by the principal and school division or the Conseil des écoles fransaskoises superintendent (or designate) prior to the student beginning the project.
+The Special Project Proposal Template must be completed and approved by the principal and superintendent (or designate) prior to the student beginning the project.
 Any other timelines are determined locally.

-7. Does the Memorandum of Understanding the Worker's Compensation Board apply to students while working on a Special Project Credit?
+7. Does the Memorandum of Understanding with the Worker's Compensation Board apply to students while working on a Special Project Credit?

-The Memorandum of Understanding the Worker's Compensation Board does not apply to special project credits.
+No, the Memorandum of Understanding with the Worker's Compensation Board does not apply to special project credits.

-8. Who assumes the responsibility and liability of the student in the unlikely event of an accident or
+8. Who assumes the responsibility and liability of the student in the unlikely event of an accident or death?

-It is recommended that school divisions and the Conseil des écoles fransaskoises clarify this with the Saskatchewan School Boards Association lawyers.
+It is recommended that the Education Organization clarify this with the Saskatchewan School Boards Association lawyers.